 When a labor–management dispute ends in a strike or lockout of workers, the cost is high.
 If disputes can be resolved more efficiently (at lower cost), and the outcomes are acceptable to the disputants, this is a win–win solution.

-Binding procedures guarantee a settlement of some sort, so the uncertainty over whether a settlement can be reached is avoided when using binding alternative dispute resolution.
-Procedural rules can, however, differ greatly from one binding procedure to another, so these rules are an important determinant of a procedure’s effectiveness.
+Binding ADR involves arbitration procedures that guarantee a settlement of some sort, so the uncertainty over whether a settlement can be reached is avoided when using binding ADR.
+Procedural rules can, however, differ greatly from one binding procedure to another, so these rules are an important determinant of a procedure's effectiveness.

 Arbitration procedures may fail to live up to expectations

 Final-offer arbitration can be seen as a way to increase voluntary settlements when arbitration looms.
 Under final-offer arbitration rules, at impasse, the disputants each submit final offers to the arbitrator, who is then constrained to choose one of the two final offers as the arbitrated outcome.
-The procedure had a significant impact on labor policy in the US as several states implemented final-offer arbitration to settle public sector labor disputes .
-Canadian transportation and fisheries industries have used it.
-So has US Major League Baseball remains the highest-profile use of the procedure to settle salary disputes.
+The procedure has had a significant impact on US labor policy as several states have implemented final-offer arbitration to settle public sector labor disputes , and Major League Baseball remains the highest-profile use of the procedure to settle salary disputes.
 In Canada, the transportation industry has used final-offer arbitration to settle rate and service disputes, and the fishing industry allows its use for resolving disputes between fish harvesters and processors.
 Final-offer arbitration has been used elsewhere, and it has been suggested as a potentially useful procedure for World Trade Organization dispute settlement .

 Unfortunately, policy preceded theory and empirical evidence on final-offer arbitration.
-Theorists quickly showed that predicted final offers diverge .
+Theorists have shown that predicted final offers diverge .
 Evidence is mixed as to whether final-offer arbitration promotes more voluntary settlements than conventional arbitration.
-And because procedures labeled conventional arbitration or final-offer arbitration in real world data may not even follow the same exact rules , the comparisons are not clean.
-For this reason, laboratory experiments offer controlled “wind-tunnel” tests of arbitration procedures and provide useful apple-to-apple comparisons of the relative effectiveness of different alternative dispute resolution procedures.
+And because procedures labeled as conventional arbitration or final-offer arbitration in real-world data may not even follow the same exact rules , the comparisons are not clean.
+For this reason, laboratory experiments offer controlled “wind-tunnel” tests of arbitration procedures and provide useful apples-to-apples comparisons of the relative effectiveness of different ADR procedures.